moloewe-leuphana/moloewe-site/docs/04-user-examples/maps.md

 So far, we generated our polygons beforehand (i.e. in a GIS) and imported them into the MoLöWe-Server to use them in Mapbox.
 We can also generate new polygons within Mapbox.

 In this example we are generating buffers around trees.
-The buffer size is defined by a slider input.
+The buffer size is defined by the slider input.
 Each time a new value is selected on the slider, new buffers are generated and then displayed in the map.

-Note: After making a selection in the slider, the map must be refreshed (in the upper right corner of the map) to apply the changes.
+Note: After selecting a new value on the slider, the map must be refreshed (in the upper right corner of the map) to apply the changes.

 ![mapbox_generate_polygons_gif.gif](mapbox_generate_polygons_gif.gif)